 - Staff told us that the practice held regular team meetings.
-With practice meetings, clinical meetings held monthly.
-The GPs met informally on a weekly basis where they discussed clinical issues.
-Vulnerable patients or high risk patients were also discussed to ensure patients' needs were met. - The practice had introduced quality improvement meetings on a monthly basis in which they looked at clinical issues, prescribing and clinical protocols. - Gold standard framework meetings were held every 6 to 8 weeks with health visitors, district nurses and Macmillan.
-All meetings were minuted. - Staff told us that there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and confident in doing so and felt supported if they did. - Staff said they felt respected, valued and supported, particularly by the partners in the practice.
-All staff were involved in discussions about how to run and develop the practice, and the partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice.
+With practice meetings, clinical meetings and nurse meetings held monthly.
+The GPs met informally on a daily basis where they discussed clinical issues.
+Vulnerable patients or high risk patients were also discussed to ensure patients' needs were met. - Staff told us that there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and confident in doing so and felt supported if they did. - Staff said they felt respected, valued and supported, particularly by the partners in the practice.
+All staff were involved in discussions about how to run and develop the practice, and the partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice. - Two GPs had clinical lead roles within the CCG including the lead for children, young people and families.